 Recency Bias – Likely the most common culprit of inaccurate performance ratings, recency bias occurs when either recent trends and patterns in behavior and performance overshadow past actions, or when it is assumed that those trends will continue.
 This type of bias is happening right now – look behind you!
 Ok, it isn’t that easy to spot but it isn’t a surprise that when evaluating employees, managers are less likely to remember specific accounts from 8 months ago.
 This is a dangerous bias because key examples and milestones achieved at the beginning of the year should be factored into formal reviews as much as what happened last week.

-So how does one avoid these types of biases?
+So how does one avoid these types of appraisal biases?

-Year-round Journaling and feedback: This seems simple enough – if managers provide timely feedback, then the accuracy of that feedback is going to be much better than if they wait until an annual review.
+Year-round Journaling & Feedback: This seems simple enough – if managers provide timely feedback, then the accuracy of that feedback is going to be much better than if they wait until an annual review.
 The Halo effect is very common and it is clear why.
 If managers sit down at the end of the year and attempt to recollect the calibre of an employee’s performance over that span of time, it is no wonder why they would inadvertently refer to past performance results.
 Having a performance management system that allows the attachment of files and notes is a great way for employees to ensure that their actual accomplishments are being considered when managers complete their appraisal.

 360° Reviews: Sometimes the best way to get an accurate look at an employee’s performance is to ask several parties for their input and then use the results to gauge overall performance.
-360° multi-rater reviews are a great way to eliminate bias as it ‘averages out’ if you will, the ratings and reviews of several parties.
+360° multi-rater reviews are a great way to eliminate appraisal bias as it ‘averages out’ if you will, the ratings and reviews of several parties.

 Benchmarking & Calibration: Many organizations are finding it useful to have managers and supervisors meet to discuss how and why they rate performance the way they do.
 This ensures rating consistency across departments.